 When Whitefish Dunes was established, it owed much of its success to its smaller cousin to the north.
-The Black Trail connects Cave Point and the rest of the trails in Whitefish Dunes, giving visitors the opportunity to experience both beautiful open spaces with a single stroll.
+The Black Trail connects Cave Point and the rest of the trails in Whitefish Dunes, giving visitors the opportunity to experience both parks on a single stroll.

 How to Get the Full Experience